 Douglas College offers two credentials:

-- Bachelor of Therapeutic Recreation degree (eight semesters of full-time study).
+- Bachelor of Therapeutic Recreation degree (eight semesters of full-time study over four years).

 If you complete the degree, you’ll be eligible to become a Certified Therapeutic Recreation Specialist (CTRS).